HEMAndonov98/HTML-CSS-May-2024/Workshop/hristos-dev-adventures/_posts/2024-11-29-running-code-with-docker.md

 You've successfuly packaged your first web app and run it as a container using Docker now you can go to (https://localhost:8080) and see your web app running.

-This is the first step in the world of Docker and contaieners and shows just how powerful a tool like Docker can be to us developers, happy coding devs...
+This is the first step in the world of Docker and contaieners and shows just how powerful a tool like Docker can be to us developers, happy coding devs.